Script to move files and folders on Mac

 mv command is used to move files.
 The complete file name, along with the file extension, should be entered with the command.
 Some of the options supported with the command are –

-mv command to rename a file/folder by moving the file under a different filename to the same folder.
+mv command can also be used to modify the name of a file/folder by moving the file under a different filename to the same or a different folder.

 mv ‘path to file/FileName’ ‘path to file/NewFileName’